Hope-Liang/ID2223Project/README.md

 ## Methodology

 We downloaded the newest data from the data source on Jan 8th, 2023.
+It contained data up to 2023-01-05.

 ### Data Preprocessing

+We preprocessed the raw data in [preprocessor_pipeline.py](https://github.com/Hope-Liang/ID2223Project/blob/main/preprocessor_pipeline.py), which starts at dropping irrelavent columns and rows containing null values.
+We did this because we found that only around 1-2 percent of the rows have missing values, and the information in many columns doesn't have any predictive power.

+Then we extracted the year, month and hour information from the incident_datetime column, and we merged the 49 categories into 13 categories based on our understanding of the data.

+Lastly we one-hot encoded the incident_day_of_week, report_type_code and police_district.

 ### Feature Pipeline